NickESouter/fMRI-Computing-Footprint/README.md

 ### fsf_templates

 This folder contains fsf templates, which will be needed to create preprocessing and statistical analysis files for data processed in FSL.
-There is one for prepreprocessing, and two for statistical analysis (one is used per subject, depending on if they have an 'erroneous' EV timing file or not.
+There is one for prepreprocessing, and two for statistical analysis (one is used per subject, depending on if they have an 'erroneous' EV timing file or not).

 ### fsf_generator.py